 There are a number of tour operators who offer tours to Petra from Aqaba; most offer a day or overnight tour option to make it easier for travelers based in Aqaba to see this world wonder even if they’re short on time.
 Below you’ll find some of the best Petra tours from Aqaba, offered through a number of tour operators and booking platforms.
 Review each one and you’ll surely find one that works perfectly in your Jordan itinerary.

-Petra One Day Tour from Aqaba
+Petra One-Day Tour from Aqaba

 This Petra one-day excursion is one of the top Petra tours from Aqaba in terms of time and services included.

-The tour lasts nine hours (most last 7 to 8 hours), includes hotel pick-up service, and a traditional lunch at a local restaurant.
+The tour lasts nine hours (most last 7 to 8 hours), and includes hotel pick-up service and a traditional lunch at a local restaurant.
 That extra hour means you get three complete hours to explore the Nabataean Kingdom.
 In your visit, you’ll see Petra’s main sights, including the Roman theater, temples, and the Treasure– all in the company of an English-speaking guide who’s well-versed in Petra’s 2,000 years of history.

 Private Petra Day Tour from Aqaba